Click on the images help you identify a black willow.

 Wood uses

 Wood is light brown, soft, weak, flexible, and coarse-grained.
 Sapwood is thin and whitish.
 Used for fuel, erosion control, ornamental plantings, windbreaks, baseball bats, and charcoal.
-Large, good trees with straight grain are used in the manufacture of artificial limbs.
+Large, straight-grained trees are used in the manufacture of artificial limbs.